petecooper/textpattern-default-theme-no-remote/README.md

 Three new inline dropdown menus will appear.
 From the 'Theme' dropdown, select 'Four Point Seven - No Remote'.
 From the 'Page' dropdown, select 'default'.
 From the 'Style' dropdown, select 'default'.
 Use the 'Go' button to apply these changes.

 For each other section in the Sections list, note the Page and Style column values.
 Repeat the process above for each section, ensuring the existing Page and Style column values are maintained.

+The 'Four Point Seven - No Remote' is now installed and applied.

 ## Legal